BenSinger01/Schistosomiasis_Hotspots/README.md

 The data used for this analysis is available through various public repositories, some of which require a formal request for data.
 Therefore we cannot make all data for this analysis available through this repository.
 Please see the associated publication for more information on the data sources used.

-The study is now published in PNAS and available here **link placeholder**.
+The study is now published in [PNAS](https://doi.org/10.1073/pnas.2315463120).

-The full citation for the article is: **citation placeholder**
+The full citation for the article is: Benjamin J. Singer, Jean T. Coulibaly, Hailey J. Park, Jason R. Andrews, Isaac I. Bogoch, and Nathan C. Lo.
+Development of prediction models to identify hotspots of schistosomiasis in endemic regions to guide mass drug administration.
+Proceedings of the National Academy of Sciences, 121 (2) e2315463120, 2024. doi: 10.1073/pnas.2315463120

 This code was written and tested using Python version 3.9.7 and Scikit-learn version 1.1.1.